Actipro/WPF-Controls/Documentation/topics/shared/windows-media.md

 ## BrushOpacityConverter Class

-[BrushOpacityConverter](xref:@ActiproUIRoot.Media.BrushOpacityConverter) value converter can be used in XAML bindings to return a clone of a `Brush` with it's opacity set to a specified value.
+[BrushOpacityConverter](xref:@ActiproUIRoot.Media.BrushOpacityConverter) value converter can be used in XAML bindings to return a clone of a `Brush` with its opacity set to a specified value.

 See the [Value Converters](value-converters.md) topic for more information on this class.